ABI-Tutorials/DTP-Project-BondGraphs/source/index.rst

    Sketch of the hoisting device.

 The mains is modelled as an ideal voltage source.
 At the electromotor, the inductance, electric resistance of the coils, bearing friction and rotary inertia are taken into account.
 The cable drum is the transformation from rotation to translation, which we consider as ideal.
 The load consists of a mass and the gravity force.
-Starting from the schematic in :numref:`fig_dtp_cp_bondgraphproject_model`, you would be able to construct a bond graph model using the steps mentioned above.
+Starting from the schematic in :numref:`fig_dtp_cp_bondgraphproject_model`, you would be able to construct a bond graph model using the steps mentioned before.

 .. _fig_dtp_cp_bondgraphproject_model: